Celebrating the coal phase out

 Why Ontario needs to put conservation first (and nuclear last)

-Breaking the link between economic growth and rising electricity usage
+Efficient Growth: Breaking the link between economic growth and rising electricity usage

 During the 20th century, economic growth in Ontario equaled growing demand for electricity.
 In the last seven years, however, a dramatic rise in our level of electricity productivity has led to a falling demand for electricity despite the fact that our population and economy continue to grow.
 And according to Ontario’s Independent Electricity System Operator (IESO), this trend is going to continue until at least 2017.